 Our arrangements with CRUK provide for additional future milestone payments upon the achievement of development, regulatory and commercial milestones, payable in cash and shares, with an aggregate total value of \$111.2 million, as well as royalty payments based on a single digit percentage on net sales of products developed.
-In addition, we have a separate agreement with a third party which provides for additional future milestone payments by us upon the achievement of development, regulatory and commercial milestones, with an aggregate total value of \$92.4 million.
+In addition, we have a separate agreement with a third party which provides for additional future milestone payments by us upon the achievement of specified development, regulatory and commercial milestones, with an aggregate total value of \$92.4 million.
+We also have a separate agreement with a third party that provides for future milestone payments by us upon the achievement of specified regulatory, development, commercial, and sales-based milestones, with an aggregate total, on a product-by-product basis, of \$1.3 million.
 We have not included future payments under this agreement in the table of contractual obligations above since these obligations are contingent upon future events.
-As of March 31, 2023, we were unable to estimate the timing or likelihood of achieving these milestones.
+As of June 30, 2023, we were unable to estimate the timing or likelihood of achieving these milestones.

-As of March 31, 2023, we had cash and cash equivalents of \$293.8 million.
+As of June 30, 2023, we had cash and cash equivalents of \$340.4 million.
 We expect that our existing cash will enable us to fund our operating expenses and capital expenditure requirements for at least 12 months from the date of filing of this Quarterly Report on Form 10-Q.